sresis/IP-Address-Location-Finder/README.md

-## Project Description
+## Description
 The IP Address Location Finder enables users to input an IP address and get its corresponding latitude and longitude coordinates.
-The geolocation data is sourced from
+The geolocation data is sourced from the MaxMind GeoLite2 database.

 ## Instructions
 * Clone the repository
 ```bash
 git clone https://github.com/sresis/IP-Address-Location-Finder.git
 ```
-* Build the container for service. *This will also run the test file.
-You should see **OK** once the tests have completed.*
+* Build the container for service.
 ```bash
 docker-compose build
 ```
+*This command also runs the test file.
+You should see **OK** once the tests have completed.*
 * Launch the project
 ```bash
 docker-compose up
 ```
 * Go to [http://localhost:5000/](http://localhost:5000/) to use the app.
-Try testing out the form with your IP Address! :)
+Try testing it out with your IP Address (or random IP Addresses)! :)